linuskang/bubbly/README.md

 - Many existing tools have clunky interfaces or lack mobile optimisation, making them difficult to use in the moment.

+- While there may be site maps of fountains for locations like malls, they are very limited in range, normally just detailing a specific area.

 These issues make it unnecessarily hard for everyday people to find nearby water bubblers quickly and confidently.

 To address these problems, I developed a platform called Bubbly, which aims to centralise and simplify access to clean drinking water across Australia.
 Through my app, users can: